Delve into a number of recent reports and studies that show high school graduates may be ill-prepared for the academic rigors of college.

 West Virginia Students Facing Dropout Problem

-In West Virginia, around 20 percent of all the freshman entering college will drop out before the first year is over, according to a report at the Wheeling News-Register.
+In West Virginia, around 20 percent of all the freshmen entering college will drop out before the first year is over, according to a report at the Wheeling News-Register.
 The reason given by school officials at West Virginia University is that these students simply aren’t ready for college.
-In response to the problem, this university is offering more programs to incoming freshman to make the transition into higher education easier for incoming freshman.
+In response to the problem, this university is offering more programs to incoming freshmen to make the transition into higher education easier for incoming freshmen.
 However, the article also states that this approach won’t change the fact that high schools may not be adequately preparing students for the rigors of postsecondary education.
-While students heading to WVU may get much needed assistance, it won’t be much help to students attending other universities and community college around the state.
+While students heading to WVU may get much-needed assistance, it won’t be much help to students attending other universities and community colleges around the state.

 College is a rigorous academic process, and proper preparation makes all the difference between success and an uncompleted degree.
 The problem is being addressed at the college level, but it also appears that dealing with the issue at the high school level is essential to the success of students across the country.